Voting advice application: Benefits for democracy

 Although the help that voters receive from VAA is proven to be great, it is not the only benefit that VAA's produce.
 Most of the VAA's collect and save the data given by users anonymously and that way they are able to create reports that show the overall opinion of that country's political status.
 Some of VAA tools are more sophisticated in the reporting, and they can generate automatically many kind of different reports such as average distribution reports, comparisons between parties or voter groups and between voters and candidates.
 These different reporting methods help for example media channels to create interesting news and raise topics of conversation in debates.
 The best case of democracy-making is to have the candidates answer personally on VAA's statements.
 This way the VAA automatically generates full see-through to the politics, everyone can see what the candidates think.
 Changing your opinions is a lot harder when your answers on hot political topics are in public for everyone to see.

 But the benefits for democracy go well beyond the gathering of statistics.
 Eric Armstrong argues that social media voting advice can raise voter turnout by providing convenient, "one stop shopping" for advice up and down the ballot, all from (and only from) trusted advisors the voter has subscribed to.
 Such advice can launch the careers of local candidates the voter might otherwise never have heard of, or pay attention to.
 And it can end the corrosive effect of the huge campaign contributions required to pay for the advertising that (today) is needed to win, and make elected officials more responsive to the electorate than their donors.

+Prominent Voting advice applications

 Election Compass USA

 Election Compass USA, developed in cooperation with the Wall Street Journal, was presented on January 2, 2008.
 Election Compass USA provides information about the 2008 US presidential elections.
 Within 3 weeks 1 million people visited Election Compass USA.
 At the end of the campaign, up to 3.8 million people used the website to obtain information about the candidates.